meetjestad/mjs_backend_design/README.md

 To rebuild just one container, add its name, e.g.:

-	docker-compose up -d --build ttn-kafka-decoder
+	docker-compose up -d --build ttn-redis-decoder

-Note that currently the kafka and elasticsearch images have no persistent storage set up, so recreating the kafka image will remove data from the kafka queues.
+Note that currently the redis and elasticsearch images have no persistent storage set up, so recreating the redis image will remove data from the redis queues.

 Running outside of docker
 -------------------------
 During development, it can be useful to run some scripts outside of docker.
 To do so, a start script is provided that reads the same config as the docker version, or has its own config where needed.
-For example, to run the kafka producer change into the `ttn-kafka-producer` directory and run:
+For example, to run the redis producer change into the `ttn-redis-producer` directory and run:

 	$ pip install -r requirements.txt
 	$ ./start